omardev11/Game/README.md

-# Rock, Paper, Scissors Game Repository
+# Rock, Paper, Scissors Game

 Welcome to my Rock, Paper, Scissors game!
 This simple and engaging game is designed for entertainment and to test your luck and strategy against the computer.